 Keeping the bed warm during cold seasons is essential to a good night’s sleep.
 Nobody likes a “shocking cold bed” or wants to suffer a “rude awakening” due to extreme cold.
 So, just how do we keep the bed warm?
-I explored the depths of the Internet and interrogated a few people to compile this list – Read on!
+Here is a compiled list of ideas that may help you with warmer nights – Read on!

 TABLE OF CONTENTS